-For residential leases, almost all lease agreements are entered into by using the authorized lease forms, as this is required when a landlord makes use of form or standardized agreements.
+For residential leases, all lease agreements must be entered into by using the standard lease form authorized by the Danish Ministry for Social Affairs and Housing.
 The lease form must be the form authorized and in effect at the time when the lease agreement is entered into.
 If an incorrect lease form is used, all terms and conditions deviating from the legislation in favor of the landlord can be set aside.